felipesecchi/Apigee-Simple-Gitlab_CI-Pipeline/README.md

 To configure it, clone this Github repository and configure GitLab for GitHub.<BR> GitLab Guide:
 [Using GitLab CI/CD with a GitHub repository](https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/github_integration.html).

-### API Proxy

-The folder `airports-cicd-v1` includes a simple API proxy bundle, a simple Apigee configuration file as well as the following resources:

-- [.gitlab-ci file](./.gitlab-ci.yml) to define a GitLab multi-branch pipeline.
-- [Test Folder](./test) to hold the unit and integration tests.

 ## CI/CD Configuration Instructions